MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container-getting-started.md

 8. [Finalize and sign your retail FFU](https://docs.microsoft.com/windows-hardware/manufacture/iot/build-retail-image)

 There are detailed guides for each of these steps as part of the [Windows 10 IoT Core Manufacturing Guide](https://docs.microsoft.com/windows-hardware/manufacture/iot/create-a-basic-image).
-While some of these steps are like the process of using Platform Builder (PB) to create a device image it is worth exploring some areas more deeply.
+While some of these steps are like the process of using Platform Builder (PB) to create a device image, it is worth exploring some areas more deeply.

 #### Step 1 - Create a Workspace

-Review the documentation, [Create a Basic Image](https://docs.microsoft.com/windows-hardware/manufacture/iot/create-a-basic-image) in the IoT Core Manufacturing Guide to learn how to create a workspace.
+Review the documentation, [Create a Basic Image](https://docs.microsoft.com/windows-hardware/manufacture/iot/create-a-basic-image), in the IoT Core Manufacturing Guide to learn how to create a workspace.

 #### Step 2 - Import the appropriate IoT Core Board Support Package (BSP)

-Review the documentation, [Create a Basic Image](https://docs.microsoft.com/windows-hardware/manufacture/iot/create-a-basic-image) in the IoT Core Manufacturing Guide for support for your board.
+Review the documentation, [Create a Basic Image](https://docs.microsoft.com/windows-hardware/manufacture/iot/create-a-basic-image), in the IoT Core Manufacturing Guide for support for your board.

 #### Step 3 - Importing the Windows CE App Container